Wade Fishing For Beginners (Gear, Tips, And Safety)

 Do I Need A Wading Belt?

-Wearing loose-fitting waders can be dangerous, a wading belt simply fits around the waist to prevent water from filling your waders.
+Wearing loose-fitting waders can be dangerous, and a quality wading belt simply fits around the waist to prevent water from filling your waders.
 This is particularly an issue with rubber waders, wherever possible always choose a Neoprene pair of waders that fit tightly and prevent these opportunities for water to fill your waders.

 Make Sure You Check The Weather

-When you’re wade fishing you might be 10 miles from your car or a few km from the shore or your boat and if the weather turns bad, getting back to safety can be a challenge.
+When you’re wade fishing, you might be 10 miles from your car or a few km from the shore or your boat, and if the weather turns bad, getting back to safety can be a challenge.

 Wading Out